mwanakijiji/rrlfe/docs/prerequisites.rst

 **1. A batch of spectra**

-The spectra, which do not have to be normalized, are ascii files, each of which consists of whitespace-delimited columns (no headers) containing wavelength (in angstroms), flux (arbitrary), and noise (same units as flux), like as follows. `Here <https://raw.githubusercontent.com/mwanakijiji/rrlfe/main/src/trunc_sdss_list_single_epoch_3911_to_4950.list>`_ is an example.
+The spectra do not have to be normalized, but do have to have cosmic rays removed.
+The files are ascii files, each of which consists of whitespace-delimited columns (no headers) containing wavelength (in angstroms), flux (arbitrary), and noise (same units as flux), like as follows. `Here <https://raw.githubusercontent.com/mwanakijiji/rrlfe/main/src/trunc_sdss_list_single_epoch_3911_to_4950.list>`_ is an example.